EDUCATION

 ADVANCED OPPORTUNITIES

-33-4603. advanced opportunities — nonpublic school students.
-(1) Subject to appropriation, students not enrolled in public school will be eligible for seven hundred fifty dollars ($750) to use toward dual credits, postsecondary credit-bearing examinations, and career technical education certificate examinations.
-Students may access these funds in grades 7 through 12.
+(1)(a) Subject to appropriation, students will be eligible to receive up to two thousand five hundred dollars ($2,500) to use toward dual credits, postsecondary credit-bearing examinations, and career technical education certificate examinations.
+To be eligible to receive the funds pursuant to this subsection, a student shall:

-(b) The state department of education shall maintain a list of eligible postsecondary credit-bearing or career technical education certificate examinations and costs.
+(c) The state department of education shall maintain a list of eligible postsecondary credit-bearing or career technical education certificate examinations and costs.
 Eligible examinations include:

-(i) Advanced placement;
+(i) Advanced placement (AP);

-(ii) International baccalaureate;
+(ii) International baccalaureate (IB);

-(iii) College-level examination program; and
+(iii) College-level examination program (CLEP); and

 (iv) Career technical education examinations that lead to an industry-recognized certificate, license, or degree.